 While trying to investigate the issue and isolate the problem, I asked a simple quesion: Is there an iOS sample code?

 It took 2 weeks, before they finally have an answer – no, they don’t.
 Again, it reveals a lack of knowledgebase to such FAQ.

 Investigating why our push failed is tedious and slow, because I have to wait till the next day to check the logs from an FTP server.
 It feels so 1990s.

 A problem with the enterprise suite of products

 Responsys is an enterprise email marketing tool – a slow and complicated web app.
-Mail Chimp on the other hand, is a rival, is cool and user friendly.
+Mail Chimp on the other hand, a rival, is cool and user friendly.

 PushIO is a mobile push SDK, in a very crowded space since 2009, when Apple revolutionized push.
 It’s better rivals include Urban Airship and OneSignal (free!).